 Schiele has also been an integral part of bands such as the Gandhi Method, Modern Peasants, and Chuck Schiele and the Mysterious Ways.
-He runs STUDIO B, a full-service recording facility, and is currently producing several projects, including Podunk Nowhere and Johnny Different.
+He runs STUDIO B, a full-service recording facility, and has produced several projects, including Podunk Nowhere and Johnny Different.

 A longtime devotional resident of Ocean Beach, he has designed graphics for the Ocean Beach MainStreet Association (OBMA) and booked the OB Farmers Market’s weekly concerts.
 Schiele and his wife have also promoted local events as Beach Music Mafia, which books local venues and events like the Ocean Beach Street Fair and the O.B.
 Chili Cookoff.